-According to the FBI, hate crimes increased by an alarming 17 percent in 2017, including a 37 percent rise in hate crimes targeting Jews.
+According to the FBI, hate crimes rose to the highest level in more than a decade in 2019, including a 14 percent increase in hate crimes targeting Jews.
+Hate crime murders reached a record high number.
 Despite multiple state and federal hate crime statutes, many law enforcement agencies lack the resources and training to identify and respond to hate crimes.
-By providing federal grants to modernize reporting systems, establish state hotlines, and train law enforcement officers, the NO HATE Act of 2019 (S.2043) will promote more accurate data collection and assist victims of hate.
+Furthermore, government statistics do not reflect the true extent of hate, as hate crimes are dramatically underreported across the country.
+By providing federal grants to modernize reporting systems, establish state hotlines, and train law enforcement officers, the Khalid Jabara and Heather Heyer NO HATE Act (H.R.
+2383) will promote

 While hate crime laws cannot eliminate bigotry, legislation serves as a deterrent to those individuals who choose to act on their hatred by imposing stricter penalties against the perpetrators of these crimes.